 There's an old saying that if you ask any ten Wiccans about their religion, you'll get at least fifteen different answers.
-That's not far from the truth, because with nearly half a million Americans practicing Wicca today, there are dozens -- perhaps even hundreds -- of different Wiccan groups out there.
+That's not far from the truth, because with nearly half a million Americans practicing Wicca today, there are hundreds of different Wiccan groups out there.
 There is no one governing body over Wicca, nor is there a "Bible" that lays down a universal set of guidelines.
 While specifics vary from one tradition to the next, there are actually a few ideals and beliefs common to nearly all modern Wiccan groups.

 Origins of Wicca:

 Wicca as a religion was introduced by Gerald Gardner in the 1950s.
 Gardner's tradition was oathbound, initiatory, and secret.
 However, after a few years splinter groups began forming, and new traditions were formed.
 Today, many Wiccan groups owe their basic foundation to the principles laid out by Gardner.
-Wicca is not an ancient religion, but Gardner did incorporate some old esoteric knoweldge into his original tradition, including Eastern mysticism, Kabballah, and British legend.
+Wicca is not an ancient religion, but Gardner did incorporate some old esoteric knowledge into his original tradition, including Eastern mysticism, Kabballah, and British legend.

 Who Is a Wiccan, and How Do You Find Them?: